 Your commercial property will attract an annual land tax liability if its unimproved capital value as determined by the Registrar General to be above the applicable threshold amount.
 In any case the contract for sale of your commercial property must include a land tax certificate.
 Your property lawyer or conveyancer will tell you what information he or she needs to apply for the land tax certificate and if the property is owned by individuals then one of those things will be their birthdates.

-Proper usage “specific disclosure clauses” in your contract may overcome all sorts of potential problems that could turn off a prospective purchaser.
+The proper use of “specific disclosure clauses” in your contract may overcome all sorts of potential problems that could turn off a prospective purchaser.
 Examples of problems that might be the subject of specific disclosure clauses include building defects, non-approved works, impending special levies, outstanding orders, informal arrangements with neighbours, et cetera.
 Some problems with a commercial property constitute a “defect in title” while others are simply “defects in quality”.
-In any case, if you include a clause in the contract stating that the problem exists and stating that the purchaser will not refuse to complete the purchase or claim compensation then generally prospective purchasers take the news okay.
-What they will not take okay is if they learn that you intended to stay silent about a defect (or worse still tried to hide it).
+In any case, if you include a clause in the contract stating that the problem exists and stating that the purchaser will not refuse to complete the purchase or claim compensation then generally prospective purchasers will not be off put by this.
+Failing to clearly state that problems exist and staying silent about defects (or worse still trying to hide it) can lead to major disputes.
 Generally, the earlier a prospective purchaser learns about problems in the property the less concerned they will be particularly if you have voluntarily disclosed it.

 Purchasers of commercial properties are not buying somewhere to live, and they are not buying a lifestyle.
 They are most likely going to take a very businesslike approach so they should have some hard questions for you.
 Consider the above items so that you are prepared.